 Part of our assessment involves looking at how well each vendor understands changing requirements and market trends.
-We evaluate vendors on their awareness and adoption of emerging functionality, their technical architecture (for example, standards support, Web services and Web 2.0 capabilities), and their focus and abilities in federating and integrating with other content repositories and applications.
+We evaluate vendors on their awareness and adoption of emerging functionality, their technical architecture (for example, standards support, Web services and Web 2.0 capabilities), and their focus and abilities in federating and integrating with other content repositories and applications (see Table 2).

 Leaders have the highest combined scores for Ability to Execute and Completeness of Vision.
 They are doing well and are prepared for the future with a clearly articulated vision.
 In the context of ECM, they have strong channel partners, presence in multiple regions, consistent financial performance, broad platform support and good customer support.
-In addition, they dominate in one or more technology or vertical market.
-Leaders deliver a suite that addresses market demand for direct delivery of the majority of core components, though these are not necessarily owned by them, tightly integrated, unique or best-of-breed in each area.
-We place more emphasis this year on demonstrated enterprise deployments; integration with other business applications and content repositories; incorporation of Web 2.0 and XML capabilities; and vertical-process and horizontal-solution focus.
+They are very strong in one or more technologies or vertical markets.
+Leaders deliver a suite that addresses market demand for direct delivery of the majority of core components, although these are not necessarily owned by them, tightly integrated, unique or best-of-breed in each area.
+In our assessments, we look for demonstrated enterprise deployments; integration with other business applications and content repositories; incorporation of social, cloud and mobile capabilities; and vertical-process and horizontal-solution focus.
 Leaders should drive market transformation.
 There are six Leaders in this year's Magic Quadrant.

-Challengers offer good functionality and have a substantial number of installations, but they lack the vision of Leaders.
+Challengers offer good functionality and have a substantial number of installations, but lack the vision of Leaders.
 They typically don't possess all the core ECM components.
 Instead, they use partnerships to round out their suites, or they ignore some markets altogether.
-Challengers can lack a broad ECM focus or geographic coverage, but they execute well, despite any product limitations.
-Perceptive Software is the only Challenger in the 2012 Magic Quadrant.
+Challengers can lack a broad ECM focus or geographic coverage, but they execute well, despite product limitations.
+Oracle is the only Challenger in this year's Magic Quadrant.

 Visionaries may offer all capabilities natively or partner with other vendors for several core ECM components.
 In some cases, Visionaries will need to integrate their acquisitions into their product suites.
 They typically show a strong understanding of the market and anticipate shifting drivers.
 They may lead efforts relating to standards, new technologies or alternative delivery models, but they have less ability to execute than the Leaders.
 They are building their market presence.

 Niche Players typically focus on specific categories of ECM technology (such as transactional content management), midmarket buyers, or supplements to the offerings of business application or stack providers.
-This category may include vendors that are still ramping up their overall ECM efforts and those that have neither the vision nor the execution ability to break out of the Niche Players quadrant.
+This category may include vendors that are still ramping up their overall ECM efforts, or that have neither the Completeness of Vision nor the Ability to Execute to break out of the Niche Players quadrant.
 Some Niche Players may be "boutiques" that serve only certain regions, industries or functional domains, not the broader market.

-Gartner clients often use ECM to realize a range of productivity goals, including the following:
+Gartner clients often use ECM to realize a range of productivity goals, including:

-- Reduce Operational Cost.
-Electronic management and delivery of client information using e-bill presentment and multichannel approaches to engage prospects and clients with relevant information requires Web Channel optimization using WCM tools.
-Costs can be reduced by consolidating diverse repositories of content and getting off of legacy content management tools where ongoing maintenance costs can be significant.
+- Reduce operational cost.
+Electronic management and delivery of client information using e-bill presentment and multichannel approaches to engage prospects and clients with relevant information requires Web channel optimization using WCM tools.
+Costs can be reduced by consolidating diverse repositories of content and getting off legacy content management tools where ongoing maintenance costs can be significant.

-- Achieve Regulatory Compliance and E-Discovery Goals.
-Companies look to ECM to provide a full life cycle approach to information — from creation to destruction.
-ECM tools provide this level of support for many enterprises, beginning with integration with the Microsoft Office Suite for management of new and collaboratively authored content, to the use of inherited predefined metadata to automate the eventual records categorization.
+- Achieve regulatory compliance and e-discovery goals.
+Companies look to ECM to provide a full life cycle approach to information — from creation to destruction or archiving.
+ECM tools provide this level of support for many enterprises, beginning with integration with the Microsoft Office Suite for managing new and collaboratively authored content, to using inherited predefined metadata to automate the eventual records categorization.
 Companies use these tools to demonstrate best efforts at organizing and managing their information in a proactive manner to meet legal needs.

-- Attract and Retain Customers.
-A Web technology approach based on WCM allows enterprises to use the Web for a range of dynamic information-based interactions.
+- Attract and retain customers.
+A Web technology approach based on WCM enables enterprises to use the Web for a range of dynamic information-based interactions.
 WCM can be used to drive interactive channels to prospects and customers.
 Publishing and leveraging social media and socially mediated content is just one newer use of WCM technologies.

-In summary, the context of ECM has shifted from a focus primarily on efficiencies and compliance to one that emphasizes impact and tangible business outcomes.
+The context of ECM has shifted from a focus on efficiencies and compliance to one that emphasizes impact and tangible business outcomes.

-ECM continues to demonstrate value and growth, with total software revenue increasing 11.1% annually to $4.3 billion in 2011.
-Many enterprises are moving well beyond the basic uses of ECM (such as secure file storage in organized libraries), to tackle deeper business requirements that need strong process efficiency as well.
+ECM continues to demonstrate value and growth, as the market grew 7.2% in 2012 to a worldwide market size of $4.7 billion.
+Many enterprises are moving well beyond the basic uses of ECM (such as secure file storage in organized libraries) to tackle deeper business requirements that need strong process efficiency as well.
 This has led organizations to increasingly regard ECM as an environment for solutions that fit their business needs.
-Gartner refers to these applications as CCAs and we expect these solutions to be one of the key drivers of continued growth in the ECM market due to demand for CCAs of many types.

-In addition to this focus on the solutions, we see more ECM vendors also offering a lightweight cloud-based environment to address emerging market needs and possibly to prevent their client base from exploring the popular cloud-based file sharing environments, which only offer a fraction of the full functionality of ECM.
-Some of the vendors that offer this added capability include EMC (which purchased Syncplicity), Oracle (which offers Oracle Social Network) and OpenText (which has introduced Tempo).
-What's interesting about these types of tools is they are appealing to the new generation of users that like to collaborate and synchronize files from their mobile devices.
-This is helping the broader ECM market evolve, as successful efforts will end up justifying additional R&D spend.
-This area of technology may even become a common feature in ECM systems over the next few years.
-As ECM begins to see increased usage on mobile devices, we expect to see it getting a generational make-over, moving further and further from its roots in networked back-office environments.
+In addition to this focus on solutions, more ECM vendors are offering a lightweight cloud-based environment to address emerging market needs and possibly to prevent their client bases from exploring the popular cloud-based file sharing environments, which only offer a fraction of the full functionality of ECM.
+This area of technology may become a common feature in ECM systems during the next few years.
+As the use of ECM begins to increase on mobile devices, we expect to see a generational makeover, with ECM moving further away from its roots in networked back-office environments.